21Alul21/HouzStackApi_PortfollioProject/README.md

 The ML model for this API project was built using datasets gotten from Kaggle.com.

-The algorithm used for building the models is the catboost algorithm.
+The algorithm used for building the models is the xgboost algorithm.

 Each  prediction endpoint is linked to a specific ML model.